 What I love about Agile Marketing is the importance it places on learning.
 It prioritizes data-availability over unproven hypotheses.
 This means that we’re able to push through that upfront planning period in a manner that’s both thoughtful and accelerated.
-“Fastforwarding” through the upfront strategy phase allows for getting messaging out in the market more quickly, which leads to getting valuable feedback on marketing efforts more quickly.
+“Fast-forwarding” through the upfront strategy phase allows for getting messaging out in the market more quickly, which leads to getting valuable feedback on marketing efforts more quickly.

 Not at all.
 Agile Marketing is not just about speed or going in without a plan in place.
 Agile Marketing actually demands a strategic vision that is tied to short-term, mid-term, and long-term goals.

-Now like Chris mentioned, in a more traditional marketing environment, planning can often happen on an annual basis, can take months to develop, and the strategic underpinnings of the plan won’t be revisited until the next planning session.
+Now like I mentioned, in a more traditional marketing environment, planning can often happen on an annual basis, can take months to develop, and the strategic underpinnings of the plan won’t be revisited until the next planning session.
 This prevents organizations from being truly responsive, and more importantly innovative, over the course of the year.

 Instead, Agile Marketing puts you into a plan-execute-assess loop, not too different from the Agile Software Development model.
 By employing plan-execute-assess, marketers can continually measure the success of their campaign and assess the potential viability of upcoming tactics and strategies.
 So we’re still planning, we’re just planning on a recurring schedule and it does away with the notion that we have to account for every possible outcome in our upfront plan.

 The initial planning phase of an AM engagement is really focused on establishing measurement and optimization framework built around agreed upon goals, KPIs, and rules of engagement.
 So there’s team-wide agreement that when things don’t perform, we will iterate and optimize.

 Simple.
 Our marketing clients’ expectations continue to rise; the array of platforms, channels, and tools available for us to use is constantly growing; and the measurement technology that we employ continues to get much more sophisticated.
 AM accounts for all of these elements and the regimented decisioning allows for us to move forward while improving our efforts without getting paralyzed by all the available options.

 Agile Marketing is really an approach to your marketing process that can be applied and incorporated in a technology-agnostic & channel-agnostic fashion.
 And so it can also be layered over other marketing approaches.
 Said another way Inbound Marketing and Agile Marketing are not mutually exclusive.

-CC: I think there are times where brands want to leverage big, high-impact advertising opportunities that are done as one day programs or in short bursts where there’s no real opportunity for optimization, or when the medium doesn’t allow for real-time data availability.
+I think there are times where brands want to leverage big, high-impact advertising opportunities that are done as one day programs or in short bursts where there’s no real opportunity for optimization, or when the medium doesn’t allow for real-time data availability.
 Print media is an example.
 For instances like these, there’s certainly the opportunity to apply an agile process to the setup, execution and launch of the program, but the benefit of that plan-execute-assess loop Steve highlighted won’t be there.